codio/knowledge/source/instructors/authoring/guides/settings/global.rst

 Use Submit Buttons
 ******************
-For a discussion on the use of the this feature, please :ref:`click here <student-submission>`.
+For a discussion on the use of this feature, please :ref:`click here <student-submission>`.

 This setting is enabled by default and provides students with a button on :ref:`assessments <assessments>` for them to submit their answers.
 To suppress the submit buttons, this can be disabled.
 If you have set the :ref:`assignment duration <assignment-duration>`, when the end of assignment duration date/time is reached, all answers to the assessments will be automatically submitted.

 Use Mark as Complete
 ********************
-For a discussion on the use of the this feature, please :ref:`click here <student-submission>`.
+For a discussion on the use of this feature, please :ref:`click here <student-submission>`.

 This setting is enabled by default.
 Students will be able to mark an assignment as complete in one of three ways:
     - Using a button at the end of the assignment.